greenelab/xswap-manuscript/manuscript.md

 The three features also had very similar AUROC reconstruction performance values for the first, second, and third prediction tasks (max difference < 0.027) because AUROC is rank-based.
 The edge prior was slightly better than the approximations in 12 of 20 networks.
 However, while the AUROC results were similar, the features were very different in their levels of calibration---the ability of the model to correctly estimate class membership probabilities.
-We found that the edge prior was very well calibrated for all networks in the first and second tasks, and it provided the best calibration of the three features for each of the prediction tasks (Figure {@fig:calibration}A).
+The edge prior was very well calibrated for all networks in the first and second tasks, and it provided the best calibration of the three features for each of the prediction tasks (Figure {@fig:calibration}A).
 As the edge prior was not based on the networks' true edges, these results indicated that degree sequence alone was highly informative and that permutation was the only approach that provided a well-calibrated model.

 ![**A.** Calibration curves for full network reconstruction of 20 networks from Hetionet.